core-unit-bioinformatics/template-snakemake/docs/template/autodoc.md

 5. DIR_GLOBAL_REF
     - datatype: <class 'pathlib.PosixPath'>
     - documentation: Relative path pointing to `global_ref` in the `WORKDIR`.
 This default directory is the source location for all reference data files that are *not* being produced by the workflow itself.

-## Module: commons::30-settings::00-infrastructure::10_software.smk

-**Module file**: `workflow/rules/commons/30-settings/00-infrastructure/10_software.smk`

-### Documentation level: DEVONLY

-1. ENV_MODULE_SINGULARITY
-    - datatype: <class 'str'>
-    - documentation: The name of the env(ironment) module that loads the Singularity executable into `$PATH`.
-This is typically only relevant in HPC environments.
-Note that Singularity is deprecated and has been replaced by Apptainer.
-The template uses this variable if CUBI-style reference containers are used.

-## Module: commons::30-settings::20-environment::05_paths.smk

-**Module file**: `workflow/rules/commons/30-settings/20-environment/05_paths.smk`

-### Documentation level: GLOBALVAR

-1. DIR_LOG
+6. DIR_LOCAL_REF
     - datatype: <class 'pathlib.PosixPath'>
+    - documentation: Relative path pointing to `local_ref` in the `WORKDIR`.
+This default directory is the target and source location for all reference data files that are produced programmatically by the workflow itself.
+In other words, for each file in `local_ref`, there must be a rule in the workflow that produces that file.
+7. DIR_LOG
+    - datatype: <class 'pathlib.PosixPath'>
     - documentation: Relative path pointing to `log` in the `WORKDIR`.
 All log files of the workflow can be addressed via `DIR_LOG.joinpath(...)` in Snakemake rules.
-2. DIR_PROC
+8. DIR_PROC
     - datatype: <class 'pathlib.PosixPath'>
     - documentation: Relative path pointing to `proc` in the `WORKDIR`.
 All non-result files of the workflow can be addressed via `DIR_PROC.joinpath(...)` in Snakemake rules.
-3. DIR_REPO
+9. DIR_REPO
     - datatype: <class 'pathlib.PosixPath'>
     - documentation: Recommended alias/shorthand for `DIR_REPOSITORY`, i.e. the fully resolved directory path to the workflow repository.
 By convention, this is always taken to be the parent of the `workflow/` directory.
-4. DIR_RES
+10. DIR_RES
     - datatype: <class 'pathlib.PosixPath'>
     - documentation: Relative path pointing to `results` in the `WORKDIR`.
 All result files of the workflow can be addressed via `DIR_RES.joinpath(...)` in Snakemake rules.
-5. DIR_RSRC
+11. DIR_RSRC
     - datatype: <class 'pathlib.PosixPath'>
     - documentation: Relative path pointing to `rsrc` in the `WORKDIR`.
 All resource ('benchmark') files of the workflow can be addressed via `DIR_LOG.joinpath(...)` in Snakemake rules.
-6. DIR_SCRIPTS
+12. DIR_SCRIPTS
     - datatype: <class 'pathlib.PosixPath'>
     - documentation: Fully resolved directory path to `[..]/workflow/scripts`.
 Any script used by the workflow can thus be addressed via `DIR_SCRIPTS.joinpath(...)`.
 See also the `get_script` function.
-7. DIR_SNAKEFILE
+13. DIR_SNAKEFILE
     - datatype: <class 'pathlib.PosixPath'>
     - documentation: Fully resolved directory path in which the workflow's main snakefile resides.
 By convention, this path always ends with the last component `workflow/`.
-8. DIR_WORKING
+14. DIR_WORKING
     - datatype: <class 'pathlib.PosixPath'>
     - documentation: Recommended global variable representing the fully resolved path to the Snakemake working directory, i.e. the content of the `--directory` / `-d` command line parameter. **CAUTION**: this parameter should only be used if absolutely necessary.
 All relevant directory paths should be addressed via the other global variables of this module.
-9. NAME_SNAKEFILE
+15. NAME_SNAKEFILE
     - datatype: <class 'str'>
     - documentation: Name of the workflow's main snakefile, which is always `Snakefile` by convention / best practices.
-10. PATH_SNAKEFILE
+16. PATH_SNAKEFILE
     - datatype: <class 'pathlib.PosixPath'>
     - documentation: Fully resolved file path of the workflow's main snakefile.
-11. WORKDIR
+17. WORKDIR
     - datatype: <class 'pathlib.PosixPath'>
     - documentation: Alias/shorthand for `DIR_WORKING`.